Khama III

-Khama III (1837?–1923), referred to by missionaries as Khama the Good also called Khama the Great, was the Kgosi (meaning king) of the Bangwato people.
+Khama III (c.
+1837 – 21 February, 1923), referred to by missionaries as Khama the Good also called Khama the Great, was the Kgosi (meaning king) of the Bangwato people.

 Ancestry and Youth

-Malope a chief of the Bakwena, led his people from the Transvaal region of South Africa into the southeast territory of Botswana.
+Malope, a chief of the Bakwena, led his people from the Transvaal region of South Africa into the southeast territory of Botswana.
 Malope had three sons – Kwena, Ngwato, and Ngwaketse – each of whom would eventually break away from their father (as well as from each other) and form new communities in neighboring territories.
 This type of familial break between father and sons (and then between sons) was historically how ethnic communities proliferated throughout the southern African region.

 In this particular instance, the break between Malope and sons was precipitated by a series of events – the death of Malope, Kwena's subsequent assumption of the Bakwena chieftainship, and ultimately a dispute between Kwena and Ngwato over a lost cow.
 Shortly after the lost-cow incident, Ngwato and his followers secretly left Kwena's village under the cover of darkness and established a new village to the north.
 Ngwaketse similarly moved south.

 Kwena warriors attacked Ngwato's village three times, each time pushing Ngwato and his followers (now known as the Bamangwato) further northward.
 Somehow (this episode is not explained by Bessie), they held on, and by the time of Chief Khama III's reign (between the years 1875–1923), the Bamangwato had grown (both through natural population increase and the influx of refugees from South Africa and Rhodesia) to become the region's largest ethnic community.